Solar Pool Heater Valves

 Pressure Limiting Valve

-Some systems have a PVC ball shut off valve installed after the pump outlet (not shown on plumbing diagrams), this is to pair back excessive flow to the collectors if the pump was oversized.
-We now recommend these be replaced with a ball by-pass valve (18) as this is gentler on the pump.
-This is installed after the pump outlet short circuiting the solar supply and return lines slightly.
-Flow is increased in this valve until the flow and pressure to the collectors up on the roof is reduced sufficiently.
+Some systems have a PVC ball shut off valve installed after the pump outlet (not shown on plumbing diagrams), this is to pair back excessive flow to the collectors if the pump was oversized and the pressure up on the roof cannot be limited sufficiently using a by-pass valve (18) discussed previously.
+Flow is decreased until the pressure at the vacuum release up on the roof is reduced sufficiently.
+Note, this valve will put back pressure on your pump; ideally if you require a pressure limiting valve you really should consider getting a lower power pump.